-- What Does An Aquarium Water Conditioner Do?
-Put simply it removes chlorine and neutralizes chloramine in your aquarium’s water.
+- What Do Freshwater Aquarium Water Conditioners Do?
+Put simply they remove chlorine and neutralizes chloramine in your aquarium’s water.
 Some also help to reduce stress in your fish and aid healing or protect them from wounds.

 - How Long Should Water Conditioner Sit?
 Generally, a good water conditioner should remove chlorine and chloramine within around 15 minutes or less.
 Some fishkeepers, however, allow their treated water to sit for up to 24 hours.